jdaio/launchpad-wp/.github/ISSUE_TEMPLATE/Bug_report.md

   There are two ways to do it:

-    * Create a new project and try to reproduce the issue in it.
+    * Create a new app and try to reproduce the issue in it.
       This is useful if you roughly know where the problem is, or can’t share the real code.

-    * Or, copy your project/app and remove things until you’re left with the minimal reproducible demo.
+    * Or, copy your app and remove things until you’re left with the minimal reproducible demo.
       This is useful for finding the root cause.
 You may then optionally create a new project.

   This is a good guide to creating bug demos: https://stackoverflow.com/help/mcve